armcdonald/itas255_students/README.md

-# itas255-students
+# ITAS 255 - Internet Development I
-Student downloads for ITAS 255 course
+Student downloads for ITAS 255 course.
+This repo contains starting examples for the ITAS 255 course.